ashishinterra/linux-privileged-port-setup/README.md

       yum install libcap

-### Apply capablities to java binary in order to use priviliged ports on Tomcat
+### Apply capablities to java binary in order to use privileged ports on Tomcat

       sudo setcap CAP_NET_BIND_SERVICE=+eip /path_to_java_binary